Ziqiyang72960/MixEHR-SAGE/README.md

 2. **Patient medical records** - Actual codes observed for the patient
 3. **Top codes for each topic (φ)** - Most probable codes defining each **PheCode phenotype**

-Copy the generated prompts to ChatGPT for human-readable explanations of the patient's risk profile.
+Copy the generated prompts to LLM for human-readable explanations of the patient's risk profile.

 ## Input Data Format